Insurance Continuing Education: California

 California also has a few other specific requirements for different lines of authority:

-- If you have a life insurance license and plan to sell annuities, the state requires that you must take a one-time four-hour class.
+- If you have a life insurance license and plan to sell annuities, the state requires that you must take a one-time eight-hour class, and four hours of annuity CE for each renewal period after.
+The state also stipulates that this is a California-specific annuity course, and will not accept other states’s similar courses as a stand-in.

 - If you hold a property/casualty license and sell homeowners insurance, California requires that you take a one-time state-approved course covering home valuations before you transact any business.